LesFerch/WinSetView/Manual.md

 Only the view mode (e.g. List, Details, etc.) applies to the connected device.
 There is a separate set of column headings for such devices and no documented method to change the defaults.

-Please note that this option actually causes all virtual folders, that share the General Items GUID, such as **This PC**, to be displayed with the same view as **General Items**.
-However, the separate view settings, available for *This PC*, can be used to override the General Items view.
+Please note that this option causes all virtual folders, that share the General Items GUID, such as **Devices and Printers** and **Fonts**, to be displayed with the same view as **General Items**.
+So, for example, if you enable this option and have your **General Items** view set to **Details**, those other special folders will also be displayed in Details view.

+WinSetView provides an option to set a specific view for **This PC** so that it's not affected by this setting.
+Unfortunately, it's not practical to provide options to set specific views for all special folders, that share the General Items GUID, as they cannot be set discreetly (i.e. it requires capturing many permutations of binary settings).

 #### Set view for "This PC"